Ghanaian footballer rescued after being stranded at Mumbai airport for 74 days - Local News 8

 His football contract has now expired, but his ordeal hasn’t put him off from returning to India.

 “I left home to feed home,” he says.
-“If I got another contract and I would love to come back.”
+“If I got another contract, I would love to come back.”

 Comments